 Unsecured loans marketed specifically for home improvement are a relatively recent option.
-Many of the current lenders started making these loans after the home market collapsed nearly a decade ago, leaving many homeowners with less (or negative) equity.
+Many of the current lenders started making these loans after the home market collapsed over a decade ago, leaving many homeowners with less (or negative) equity.

 1. Unsecured loans come in lower dollar amounts.